Webley Revolver: Second World War

 The official service pistol for the British military during the Second World War was the Enfield No. 2 Mk I .38/200 calibre revolver.
-Owing to a critical shortage of handguns, a number of other weapons were also adopted (first practically, then officially) to alleviate the shortage.
+Owing to a critical shortage of handguns, several other weapons were also adopted (first practically, then officially) to alleviate the shortage.
 As a result, both the Webley Mk IV in .38/200 and Webley Mk VI in .455 calibre were issued to personnel during the war.

 Post-war use

-The Webley Mk VI (.455) and Mk IV (.38/200) revolvers were still issued to British and Commonwealth forces after the Second World War; there were now extensive stockpiles of the revolvers in military stores, yet they suffered from ammunition shortages.
+The Webley Mk VI (.455) and Mk IV (.38/200) revolvers were still issued to British and Commonwealth forces after the Second World War; there were extensive stockpiles of the revolvers in military stores, yet they suffered from ammunition shortages.
 This lack of ammunition was instrumental in keeping the Enfield and Webley revolvers in use so long: they were not wearing out because they were not being used.
-An armourer stationed in West Germany joked by the time they were officially retired in 1963, the ammunition allowance was "two cartridges per man, per year."
+An armourer stationed in West Germany joked that by the time they were officially retired in 1963, the ammunition allowance was "two cartridges per man, per year."

-The Webley Mk IV .38 revolver was not completely replaced by the Browning Hi-Power until 1963, and saw use in the Korean War, the Suez Crisis, Malayan Emergency and the Rhodesian Bush War.
+The Webley Mk IV .38 revolver was not completely replaced by the Browning Hi-Power until 1963, and saw use in the Korean War, the Suez Crisis, Malayan Emergency, and the Rhodesian Bush War.
 Many Enfield No. 2 Mk I revolvers were still circulating in British military service as late as 1970.

 Police use

-The Royal Hong Kong Police and Singapore Police Force were issued Webley Mk III & Mk IV (38S&W then.38/200) revolvers from the 1930s.
+The Royal Hong Kong Police and Singapore Police Force were issued Webley Mk III & Mk IV (38S&W then .38/200) revolvers from the 1930s.
 Singaporean police (and some other "officials") Webleys were equipped with safety catches, a rather unusual feature in a revolver.
 These were gradually retired in the 1970s as they came in for repair, and were replaced with Smith & Wesson Model 10 .38 revolvers.
-The London Metropolitan Police were also known to use Webley revolvers, as were most colonial police units until just after the Second World War.
+The Metropolitan Police of London were also known to use Webley revolvers, as were most colonial police units until just after the Second World War.
 The Royal Canadian Mounted Police and Shanghai Municipal Police received Webley Mk VI revolvers during the interwar period.

-The Ordnance Factory Board of India still manufactures .380 Revolver Mk IIz cartridges, as well as a .32 calibre revolver (the IOF .32 Revolver) with 2 in barrel which is clearly based on the Webley Mk IV .38 service pistol.
+The Indian Ordnance Factories Service still manufactures .380 Revolver Mk IIz cartridges, as well as a .32 S&W Long revolver (the IOF .32 Revolver) with 2 in barrel which is clearly based on the Webley Mk IV .38 service pistol.